MarianoAkaMery/Emotional-Songs-V2/README.md

    bot = interactions.Client(
     token="XXXXXXXXXXXXXXXXXXX",
    ```
-5. Invite the bot in your server and have fun with it!
+5. Invite the bot to your server and have fun with it!

 <p align="right">(<a href="#top">back to top</a>)</p>